Dosenpfand/anzeigen-hauptmeisterinnen-hilfe/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

+## Acknowledgements

+This project has been realized 95% by vibe coding.

 ## License

 This project is licensed under the [LICENSE](./LICENSE) file.